harrylu99/blog/docs/js/ExecutionStack.md

 ECStack.pop();
 ```

-In order to explain the difference in the execution of the two functions in more detail, we need to explore what the execution context contains, so welcome to the next chapter, Variable Object.
+To explain the difference in the execution of the two functions in more detail, we need to explore what the execution context contains, so welcome to the next article, Variable Object.